-But a strict no-fake policy isn’t the only reason for The RealReal’s rapid growth.
-Unlike most other online marketplaces, the company takes control of its inventory.
-It provides high-touch services for its sellers, sending drivers to their homes to pick up items for consignment.
+According to Fortune, "It provides high-touch services for its sellers, sending drivers to their homes to pick up items for consignment.
 It’s an elaborate process—every item in The RealReal’s warehouses is different.
-The company turns over its inventory very quickly, with most items selling within 30 days.
+The company turns over its inventory very quickly, with most items selling within 30 days."

 Julie Wainwright, CEO and founder of The RealReal, says this shift in shopping habits is why luxury retailers like Saks Fifth Avenue and Neiman Marcus have embraced The RealReal by offering gift cards in exchange for consignment on the site.
 By boosting the value of secondhand luxury goods, shoppers see more value in buying them firsthand.